2006695/CS220AU-DP-2022/README.md

 - 2022-01-08 continued draft website
 - 2022-01-10 spell and grammar checked draft
 - 2022-01-11 transferred draft to website and coded
+- 2022-01-17 discussed website layout with Kris and made recommended changes